NMSU-ISA/LTVsystems/docs/src/directionalLTI/dirLTIsource.md

 ### Inverse Modeling

 Given the scenario C assumptions, we obtained the received signal, $\mathsf{z}(t)$.
-Now by considering the transmitted signal as pulse train given by
+Now by considering the transmitted signal as a pulse train given by

 $\mathsf{p}(t)=δ(\mathrm{mod}(t-t_\mathrm{p},\mathrm{T})),$